Lee Ann Backlund

-Territories: Hawaii, East Tennessee (Chattanooga area), Ohio, Oregon, Puerto Rico, Washington, West Virginia
+Territories: Northern California, Colorado, Hawaii, Ohio, Oregon, Puerto Rico, East Tennessee (Chattanooga and Knoxville areas), Washington, West Virginia

 Lisa came to Sewanee for the first time in 2002 to participate in the Admission 101 program as a prospective parent; she returned to Sewanee in the summer of 2008 but this time as an employee.
 Lisa’s perfect Sewanee day includes lunch on the front porch of Fulford Hall followed by a leisurely stroll to Green’s View.
 When she is not hard at work, Lisa enjoys cooking, gardening, traveling as well as participating in P.E.O., a philanthropic women’s organization, and the Ladies Auxiliary of the Knights of Columbus.

 Territories: Middle Tennessee (Nashville area), Connecticut (Fairfield County), New York